Pet hotel business plan for starting your own business

 FAQ

-1. How much can you make owning a pet hotel?
+- How much can you make by owning a pet hotel?

-A pet boarding business’s revenue will depend on many factors, like the business’s location, competition, services provided, and profit margins.
-According to PayScale, dog boarding business owners make an average of $50,868 per year, though that income ranges from as low as $20,000 to as high as $122,000
+The revenue earned by a pet boarding business depends on many factors, such as the business location, competition, services provided, and profit margins.
+According to PayScale, dog boarding business owners make an average of $50,868 per year.

 There are many costs to consider while starting a boarding kennel.
-The Average cost is $45,000 which includes the cost of insurance, equipment, permits, and deposits.
+The average cost is around $45,000 which includes the cost of insurance, equipment, permits, and deposits.

 After completing your pet hotel business plan, the following are the steps you need to take to open a dog hotel: